everywhere-computer/docs/src/content/docs/homestar/configuration.md

 Homestar nodes are configured with a [TOML](https://toml.io) settings file.
 Homestar logs its configuration at start up.

-We maintain a [defaults.toml](https://github.com/ipvm-wg/homestar/blob/main/homestar-runtime/config/defaults.toml) configuration file than includes all default Homestar settings.
+Run `homestar init --dry-run` to view the default Homestar settings.

 ## Minimal configuration